| |

 -from “The Gun”

-Could be a Post Office.
-A shopping mall.
-McDonalds.
-Or a school (where the deadliest shooting in U.S. history happened just a month ago at Virginia Tech).
+Could be a Post Office, a shopping mall, or maybe a McDonalds.
+Or God forbid, it could be at another school.
 Although the locations may differ, one similarity remains.
-That is, some loser—a big ZERO—decides he can’t take living inside his own useless skin one second longer.
+That is, some psycho-loser decides he can’t take living inside his own useless skin one second longer but is too cowardly to either seek help or at a minimum go out alone.

 “I’m too afraid to use the phone